Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-We will apply the general formalism to a comprehensive explanation of strange metal transport in the ruthenates Sr$_3$Ru$_2$O$_7$ and Sr$_2$RuO$_4$.
-The former material exhibits very shallow hot Fermi pockets close to the Fermi energy and both undergo Lifshitz transitions.
-We show that cc $\to$ ch scattering above a temperature $T_\text{tr}$ produces the observed $T$-linear and $T^2 \log T$ resistivity, respectively, as well as observed anomalous behavior in the specific heat and optical conductivity.
-At temperatures below $T_\text{tr}$, the dominance of cc $\to$ ch scattering predicts a violation of the Kadowaki-Woods relation $A \sim \gamma^2$ between the resistivity $\rho \sim A \, T^2$ and specific heat coefficient $\gamma$.
-Fig. \ref{fig:A_vs_gamma} below shows that instead $A \sim \Delta \gamma$ for Sr$_3$Ru$_2$O$_7$, as our model predicts.
+In addition to the $T$-linear resistivity \cite{Grigera329,PhysRevLett.88.076602,Bruin804}, cc $\to$ ch scattering above the temperature $T_\text{tr}$ produces the observed anomalous specific heat \cite{Rost16549} and optical conductivity \cite{PhysRevB.78.155132} of Sr$_3$Ru$_2$O$_7$.
+At temperatures below $T_\text{tr}$, the dominance of cc $\to$ ch scattering as the critical field is approached leads to a violation of the Kadowaki-Woods relation $A \sim \gamma^2$ between the resistivity $\rho \sim A \, T^2$ and specific heat coefficient $\gamma\equiv c/T$.
+Fig. \ref{fig:A_vs_gamma} below shows that instead $A \sim \Delta \gamma$ for Sr$_3$Ru$_2$O$_7$ \cite{Grigera329, Rost1360,Rost16549}, as our model predicts.
 Here $\Delta \gamma$ is the enhancement of the specific heat as the critical field is approached.